ahmadabdalla/Modules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 1. Open the `settings.yml` file in the repository's root directory.

-1. Replace the value of the `token_namePrefix` with a different value:
+1. Replace the value of the `localToken_namePrefix` with a different value:

     ```yml
-    token_namePrefix: 'cntso'
+    localToken_namePrefix: 'cntso'
     ```

     > **Note:** The value should be a 3-5 character long string like `cntso`.
 Longer strings are not recommended as they may conflict with Azure resource name length restrictions.

-    > **Note:** The CI pipelines automatically removes the `token_` prefix from the name when processing the tokens replacement.
+    > **Note:** The CI pipelines automatically removes the `localToken_` prefix from the name when processing the tokens replacement.

     > **Note:** We highly encourage you to use the 'Check namePrefix availability' script ([see the documentation here](./Getting%20started%20-%20Check%20NamePrefix%20availability)) to check if the intended resource name will be available, based on the provided prefix.